close

 Lasting Power of Attorney (LPA)

 What is a Lasting Power of Attorney?
-A Lasting Power of Attorney (LPA) is a document that gives someone you trust the legal authority to make decisions on your behalf if you lack mental capacity at some time ...
+A Lasting Power of Attorney (LPA) is a powerful legal document that gives a person you trust the authority to make decisions on your behalf if you lose mental capacity or ...

 Read more